 There is an increasing demand for different species of edible mushrooms for use in cooking.
 Nowadays we can find a great variety of fresh edible mushrooms , both wild mushrooms and cultivated mushrooms .
-But it must be taken into account that fresh mushrooms have a very short life
+But we must take into account that fresh mushrooms have a very short life

+.
 Therefore, an increasingly used option is the use of canned mushrooms and dried or dehydrated mushrooms , since these have a shelf life that can exceed 2 years.
-This means that today we can enjoy a large number of edible mushroom species all year round.

-If you are interested in buying dried mushrooms, we recommend our section of gourmet edible mushrooms and truffles, where you will find both canned mushrooms, flour and dried mushrooms and many more products.
+If you are interested in buying dried mushrooms, we recommend our section of edible mushrooms and truffles gourmet, where you will find both canned mushrooms, mushrooms in flour and dried mushrooms and many more products.

 When to use dried or dehydrated mushrooms?